Types of shrimp and recipes: We introduce everything from recipes born in Japan to modern cooking methods!

 A healthy and deeply flavorful dish that combines freeze-dried tofu and shrimp

-- Prepare the shrimp : Remove the vein from the shrimp and bring to a boil with seasoning A. Simmer for 1-2 minutes, then remove from heat and leave to soak in the broth.
+1. Preparing the shrimp: Remove the veins from the shrimp, bring to a boil with seasoning A, simmer for 1-2 minutes, remove from the heat, and let soak in the broth.

-- Preparing the koya tofu : Rehydrate the koya tofu and cut it into rectangles.
-Heat the ingredients in B, add the koya tofu, and simmer over low heat for 30 minutes to allow the flavors to soak in.
+2. Preparation of freeze-dried tofu: Rehydrate the freeze-dried tofu and cut it into rectangles.
+Heat the ingredients from B, add the freeze-dried tofu, and simmer over low heat for 30 minutes to allow the flavors to infuse.

-- Preparing the dried shiitake mushrooms : Rehydrate the dried shiitake mushrooms and remove the stems.
-Add the soaking water and sugar (C) and simmer, then add mirin and soy sauce to further enhance the flavor.
+3. Preparing the dried shiitake mushrooms: Rehydrate the dried shiitake mushrooms and remove the stems.
+Add the soaking liquid and sugar (C) and simmer, then add mirin and soy sauce to further enhance the flavor.

 Finally, combine these ingredients and garnish with boiled snow peas and leaf buds to complete the dish